 As part of our unique place in the heart of communities across the UK, Boots has a role to provide for all our customer and patients’ needs, whether through providing sticking plasters or advice and support for more serious, long-term illnesses.
 Since 2009, the partnership between Boots UK and Macmillan Cancer Support has provided easily accessible specialist cancer information and support to thousands of people on the high street and online.

 Our partnership aims to give everyone, everywhere, the best cancer information and support they need.
 Together we are doing whatever it takes to ensure people living with cancer have access to a trusted service in a place that’s reliable and familiar within their community.
-As of autumn, 2021, specialist cancer support can now be accessed at every Boots store in the UK. (subject to pharmacist availability).
+As of autumn, 2021, specialist cancer support can now be accessed at every Boots pharmacy in the UK. (subject to pharmacist availability).

 To find out more about the power behind the pin badge, click here